 GROW Gifts | grow something beautiful

 In order to grow something beautiful, you need the right tools.
 So if you have a gardener in your life, here are a few gift ideas to consider.

 Trowel: Just yesterday I was scrambling around my yard trying to get a few random small plants in the ground before this weekend’s freeze that I had inherited from my mother-in-law.
 I couldn’t have done it as easily without the right digging tool.
-Here’s a trowel from Fiskars that would definitely do the trick if you don’t have one.
-Sure…you could find one that’s fancier and maybe even more durable, but it’s probably also more expensive.
+Here’s a trowel from Fiskars that would definitely work if you don’t have one.
+Sure … you could find one that’s fancier and maybe even more durable, but it’s probably also more expensive.
 I think you’ll find that this one can still dig a hole just fine.
+Price: $10-$20

-Refuse Tub: Speaking of my mother-in-law and inheriting things (but no…she’s still alive)…one of the things she’s given me that I love the most…besides Britt…is a large refuse tub.
+Refuse Tub: One of the things I love most that my fellow-gardener mother-in-law has given me … besides Britt … is a large refuse tub.
 It’s perfect to use when meandering through my yard collecting leaves and clippings.
 Mine’s black, but Gardener’s Supply has them in fancy colors.
 Having one just makes things so much easier.
 So I really do recommend it for any gardener.
-Price: $9-$13.
+Price: $10-$15

 PLAY Gifts | fun starts at home

 Unfortunately, too many people think that they have to leave their home to have fun outside.
 But that’s not how it has to be.
 Here are 3 gift ideas that will help you and your family bring some fun back home…where it should be.